melovictor/gamebooks/README.md

 -Dspring.profiles.active=dev

--Drebel.workspace.path=c:\gamebooks\source # point it to the local git repo
+-Drebel.workspace.path=c:\gamebooks\source # for jrebel, point it to the local git repo

--Drebel.log=debug
+-Drebel.log=debug # for jrebel, and only if you want to hide a lot of useless console logs

+-XX:MaxPermSize=256M # if you run into memory issues, this should be good enough for the moment